Classic Beef and Bean Chili – Chili Con Carne

 When should I add the seasoning?

-By roasting your spices you’ll bring out their full aroma and flavor making your dish taste richer and fuller.
+By roasting your spices you’ll bring out their full aroma and flavour making your dish taste richer and fuller.
 But be warned, it doesn’t take very long and over roasting will lead spices to burn and taste bitter.
 If using ground herbs and spices, it will take less than a minute.
 When you add spices with liquid ingredients, you won’t get their full effect and you may need more spice to make up the difference.

 When should I add the beans?